-If the execution policy object is of type class vector_execution_policy, unseq_execution_policy, or parallel_vector_execution_policy, std::terminate shall be called.
+If the execution policy object is of type class vector_execution_policy, unsequenced_execution_policy, or parallel_vector_execution_policy, std::terminate shall be called.

 To “Effect of execution policies on algorithm execution”, add:

-The invocations of element access functions in parallel algorithms invoked with an execution policy of type unseq_execution_policy are permitted to execute in an unordered fashion in the calling thread, unsequenced with respect to one another within the calling thread.
+The invocations of element access functions in parallel algorithms invoked with an execution policy of type unsequenced_execution_policy are permitted to execute in an unordered fashion in the calling thread, unsequenced with respect to one another within the calling thread.

 The invocations of element access functions in for_loop or for_loop_strided invoked with an execution policy of type vector_execution_policy are permitted to execute in an unordered fashion in the calling thread, unsequenced with respect to one another within the calling thread, subject to the constraints of wavefront application order for the last argument to for_loop or for_loop_strided.